-DME (distance measuring equipment) is a radionavigation device that indicates the oblique distance between an on-board interrogator and a ground transponder.
+DME (distance measuring equipment) is a radionavigation device that indicates the slant range between an on-board interrogator and a ground transponder.
 The on-board interrogator also can calculate the time to reach ground beacon and ground speed.
-Pilot sets the VHF DME frequency on the on-board interrogator, which is paired with the frequency of DME ground transponder (UHF range), and "only" waits for a response and calculation of the oblique distance.
+Pilot sets the VHF DME frequency on the on-board interrogator, which is paired with the frequency of DME ground transponder (UHF range), and "only" waits for a response and calculation of the slant range.

 We divide the DME device according to the radiated spectrum to: